GrillingUXO/belatedMetronome/README.md

 Automatic Mode:
 Automatically corrects timing using a double-loop Dynamic Time Warping (DTW) algorithm to align performance notes with reference sheet music.
-Extracts note information using Crepe and cuts audio/video based on note boundaries.
+Extracts note information using note mapping and cuts audio/video based on note boundaries.
 Computes relative time deviation coefficients and uses these to stretch or contract video and audio in alignment with the reference.

 Manual Mode: